luddovitz/sie-parser/README.md

 <b>To be implemented</b> <br>
 + Parse more flags
 + Parse dimensions
-+ Parse from PHP array to SE file
++ Write to SIE file from PHP objects